- Product

 Record numbers of health workers quit NHS in 2021, which comes as no surprise given the challenges they faced in nursing the nation back to health, and the repercussions of that on their own wellbeing.

 And while Brexit has a part to play, disruption to the UK’s supply chain caused by the pandemic highlighted a skills shortage of HGV drivers and other workers who keep Britain moving.
-The UK Government is now funding the training and recruiting of HGV drivers to get the wheels in motion again.
+The UK Government started funding the training and recruiting of HGV drivers to get the wheels in motion again.

 According to research by Grant Thorton, 63% of mid-sized businesses are experiencing unusually high employee turnover.